strontic/strontic.github.io/xcyclopedia/library/winlogon.exe-DEA4CE12F24601830083126E18A2C7C9.md

 ## Possible Misuse

 *The following table contains possible examples of `winlogon.exe` being misused.
-While `winlogon.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `winlogon.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --